omry/omegaconf/docs/source/index.rst

 Overview
 ^^^^^^^^
-OmegaConf is a YAML based hierarchical configuration system, supporting merging configuration from multiple sources in a transparent way, easily overriding configuration options from files, command line arguments or environment variables.
+OmegaConf is a YAML based hierarchical configuration system, with support for merging configurations from multiple sources (files, CLI argument, environment variables) providing a consistent API regardless of how the configuration was created.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    usage
+   merging
+   creation